njheymann/njh-quiz-game/README.md

 # Comments
 I spent a lot of time on this, unfortunately I couldnt figure out how to create a 'play again' button that would reset my game logic when I re started the quiz so Ive just left it for now.
 Works fine when you refresh the page to play again.
 Will come back to it when I have a clearer head.

+# UPDATE
+Fixed the code and added a play again button.